-The world adds a net 220,000 new people every day all needing and desiring food, shelter, clothing, housing, electricity, transportation and many other goods and services.
+More than 220,000 people are added to the planet each day, all needing and desiring food, shelter, clothing, housing, electricity, transportation and many other goods and services.
 It is the equivalent of filling Beaver Stadium, in Penn State (the second largest stadium in the U.S.) twice a day with new babies every day all year long.

 If we are consuming too much and there are too many people on our planet what will eventually happen?

 If we continue to ignore the problem then eventually nature will force it upon us, perhaps unexpectedly or violently.
 The signs are all around us that the planet and nature are exhibiting immense stress.
 Many highly regarded independent scientists and academicians we personally have spoken with and interviewed state by by the second half of this century implications for a correction in global energy availability that drives our civilization are undeniable.
 By 2100 ocean acidification will reach levels that will drastically alter whatever sea life is left at the time, global warming will wreak havoc on land and in the sea, the lands will be devoid of most forests and animals will be regularly going extinct.
 Humans will be unable to use land that has been transformed by salt water intrusion or live in areas devoid of nature, fresh water, and fertile soils.
 Humans as well as all earth’s creatures will suffer greatly unless we forthrightly acknowledge these crises and take serious steps to prevent them.